A High Level Look at Puppet's Cloud Provisioning Tools

 When used together, these tools provide quick and efficient workflows for adding and maintaining fully configured, ready-to-run virtual nodes in your Puppet Enterprise-managed cloud environment.

-See the sections on VMware, and AWS provisioning for details about creating and destroying virtual machines in these environments.
+See the sections on VMware, AWS, and GCE provisioning for details about creating and destroying virtual machines in these environments.
 Beyond that, the section on classifying nodes and installing PE covers actions that work on any new machine, virtual or physical, in a cloud environment.
 To get an idea of a typical workflow in a cloud provisioning environment, see the workflow section.

 PE’s provisioning tools are built on the

-node_aws subcommands.
+node_gce subcommands.
 Each of these subcommands has a selection of available actions (such as

 start) that are used to complete specific provisioning tasks.
 You can get detailed information about a subcommand and its actions by running